Enantiosensitive molecular compass: Synthetic chiral matter

-To quantify our results using the simplest possible system, where both electronic chirality and spin-orbit coupling are accurately accounted for, we construct chiral electronic densities in an Ar atom (see Appendix \ref{app:chiral-argon} for details) corresponding to excitation into a chiral superposition of excited states, resolved on the excited electron spin.
-The eigenstates and associated spin-resolved photoionization dipole matrix elements of Ar atom were calculated using an atomic configuration-interaction singles treatment \cite{carlstrom2022general1,carlstrom2022general2,Carlstroem2024spinpolspectral}.
-Chiral spin resolved electronic states in Ar are inspired by a similar spinless chiral superposition in the hydrogen atom \cite{ordonez2019propensity}, and in case of hydrogenic wave-functions could be represented as:
+Quantification of spin-chirality coupling in photoionization requires a system where both electronic chirality and spin-orbit coupling are rigorously accounted.
+To this end, we construct chiral electronic densities in an Ar atom corresponding to excitation into a chiral superposition of excited states, resolved on the excited electron spin.
+The eigenstates and associated spin-resolved photoionization dipole matrix elements of Ar atom were calculated using an atomic configuration-interaction singles treatment \cite{carlstrom2022general1,carlstrom2022general2,Carlstroem2024spinpolspectral}:

+In Eq. \eqref{eqn:ionization-dipole-matrix-element}, the volume integral in the matrix element is replaced with a surface integral over a sphere of radius \(r_s\) where the exact continuum state is matched to the scattering state in the asymptotic region \cite{Carlstroem2024spinpolspectral} and a time integral which has been explicitly evaluated.
+The resolvent \((\hat{H}_0-\epsilon)^{-1}\) formally propagates the component of \(\fullvec{d}^M\ket{\psi_o}\) with energy \(\epsilon=E_I + k^2/2\) to infinite time, where \(E_I\) is the energy of the ion state \(I\), and the projection from the left by \(\sqrt{N}\bra{I}\) yields an energy-resolved Dyson orbital ($N$ is the number of electrons).
+The commutator of the scattering Hamiltonian \(\hat{h}_S\), i.e., the asymptotic Hamiltonian obeyed by the wave function and the scattering state in the region beyond the matching surface $r_s$ and the Heaviside function \(\theta(r-r_s)\) reduces the remaining one-electron volume integral to the surface integral \cite{Carlstroem2024spinpolspectral}.

+Chiral spin resolved electronic states in Ar are inspired by a similar spinless chiral superposition in the hydrogen atom \cite{ordonez2019propensity}, and in the case of hydrogenic wave-functions could be represented as:

-where $m=\pm1$ and $\mu=\pm\frac{1}{2}$.
-Aiming to create analogues of such states in a multielectron system, such as the argon atom, we devised an optimization procedure that yields the best approximation to these states.
-In contrast to hydrogenic states (Eq. \eqref{eq:p_state}) the density of chiral spin resolved Ar states has lower symmetry (it is not symmetric with respect to rotation around $\zeta$-axis and reflection in the $\zeta=0$ plane, see Fig.\ref{fig:isosurface} ), but it is chiral by construction (see Appendix \ref{app:chiral-argon} for details).
+Aiming to create analogues of such states in a multielectron system such as the argon atom, we devised an optimization procedure that yields the best approximation to these states (see Appendix \ref{app:chiral-argon} for details).

-Figure \ref{fig:coeffA} shows spin-polarization resulting from photoionization of chiral spin-resolved excited states of Ar as a function of the photoelectron momentum.
-Note that (i) maximum spin polarization can reach $24\%$, and (ii) the depolarization of the initial spin orientation is highly sensitive to the initial state.
-In particular, comparing violet and orange curves for $k=0.4-0.6$ a.u. shows that photo-ionization from $m=+1$ state largely maintains the orientation of spin $-1/2$, while the $+1/2$ spin orientation largely depolarizes in this energy range.
-Thus, we have established the nature of spin polarization of molecular targets by circularly polarised fields.
-It has geometric origin and emerges due to preferential ionization of species in which the spin-antisymmetric curvature is oriented parallel to the photon spin.